 SeoulStory Hanok

-A hanok stay in Seoul rated as Exceptional by previous guests.
+A hanok stay in Seoul was rated as Exceptional by previous guests.
 The guesthouse is located close to Changdeokgung Palace and Jogyesa Temple, and guests have access to a shared kitchen, a sun terrace, and a sauna.

-The house has 3 bedrooms and 2 bedrooms and can be rented out fully, hosting up to 11 people.
+The house has 3 and 2 bedrooms and can be rented out fully, hosting up to 11 people.

 Seochon Guesthouse